mlr-org/user2020/README.md

 * how to get the technical "nitty-gritties" for ML experiments right, e.g., speed up by parallelization, encapsulation of experiments in external processes or working on databases.

-After the tutorial, participants will be able to implement complex solutions to real-world machine learning problems, and to evaluate the different design decisions necessary for such implementations, in particular the choice between different modelling and preprocessing techniques.

 ## Target Audience

 We target to users with at least basic knowledge of machine learning concepts who are not yet familiar with `mlr3`.
 We require a working knowledge of R at medium level.
-Being able to work with tabular data is essential (subsetting, summarizing, transforming) and one should know R's general type system and basic operations.
+One should know R's general type system and basic operations.
+For the exercises (which we will not do live anymore due to the transition to an online course), it is also essential to work with tabular data (subsetting, summarizing, transforming).

+## Course Materials

+We will publish slides and example code in time before the tutorial starts in this GitHub repository.
+We also highly recommend to check out our [book](https://mlr3book.mlr-org.com/), [cheat sheets](https://cheatsheets.mlr-org.com/), and the [gallery](https://mlr3gallery.mlr-org.com/) with exemplary case studies